 To communicate with you: We may use your information to send you student service or transactional emails.
 These communications may include information regarding the status of University-related events, reminders about events for which you registered, replies to your email or telephone inquiries, emails containing resources you requested, or attendance confirmations.

 To conduct statistical analysis of our website(s): We may use information collected to analyze and ultimately improve our Site and services to better serve our school community.

-To facilitate the services of the Site: We may employ contractors, services providers, and other third parties to support the University’s education offerings, who are bound by contractual obligations to keep Personal Data confidential and use it only for the purposes for which we disclose it to them.
+To facilitate the services of the Site: We may employ contractors, services providers, and other third parties to support the University’s education offerings, who are bound by contractual obligations to keep Personal (PII) and Non-Public (NPI) data confidential and use it only for the purposes for which we disclose it to them.

 At Your Direction or with Your Consent

 The University may share your information with third parties when you have told us to do so or have consented to us doing so.